 Sixt offers you premium car rental deals in Germany.
 With our excellent customer service and affordable rates on our leading brand fleet we can easily satisfy your mobility needs with nearly 500 branches in Germany.
 We offer a wide range of vehicles that can cater to a range of occasions.
 Whether renting a car for a trip with family or friends we have plenty of luxury and economy options so you can find the right rent a car for your budget and plans.

-With more than 200 city center, train station and international airport branches all over the world we are ideally situated to help you quickly continue your journey.
-You can always book easily online and depending on the car class you can generally cancel your reservation without charge.
+With our city center, train station and international airport branches all over the world we are ideally situated to help you quickly continue your journey.
+You can always easily book online and depending on the car class you can generally cancel your reservation without charge.
 While you book you can also take advantage of our great deals on optional add-ons.
-Read on and let us inspire you to find out more about all the top cities and sightseeing destinations you can reach with your car rental in Germany.
-Our Places of Interest section can help you plan your tip with suggestions of the top architectural and natural sights you can visit.

 With our car rental deals in Germany you can drive an array of premium brands such as Mercedes-Benz, BMW, Jaguar, and Audi.
 You can choose an automatic vehicle, book a child seat or arrange a one way car rental.
 Optional extras can be added to your rental vehicle on the bookings page.

 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.